 Monitoring and inspection have to be brought to a higher level considering the huge renovation task.
 How does the Italian tunnelling community cope with this challenge?
 Interview with Andrea Pigorini, president of the Italian Tunnelling Society and responsible for the infrastructure engineering department at Italferr (the engineering society of the Italian state railways group).

 Interview with René List, project leader renovation of thirty tunnels by ASFINAG /ASECAP (Austria).
 The renovations were combined with implementing cutting edge innovations in sustainability.
 He shared his results as starting point of a discussion with Jan Slager from Rijkswaterstaat about national investment programmes for renewal and renovation and how to invest and program in renovation and innovations.
 Robert Missen responded on behalf of DG MOVE.

 14.25 Wrap-up: Bring your own tunnel

 Back to the beginning: launching the European network.
 The direction are set.
-The process for a 2021-2022 working programme for CEDR will be explained as well as the alignments of national programmes to a European programme.
-There will be a ceremonial signing of a (renewed) MOU between CEDR and PIARC by Jürg Röthlisberger (president CEDR) and Claude Van Rooten (president PIARC), Steve Phillips (secretary-general CEDR) and Patrick Mallejacq (secretary-general PIARC).
+The process for a 2021-2022 working programme for CEDR was explained as well as the alignments of national programmes to a European programme.
+There was a ceremonial signing of a (renewed) MOU between CEDR and PIARC by Jürg Röthlisberger (president CEDR) and Claude Van Rooten (president PIARC), Steve Phillips (secretary-general CEDR) and Patrick Mallejacq (secretary-general PIARC).